belle2/basf2/online_book/basf2/b2bii.rst

 .. rubric:: Generic MC

-Generic MC is the official MC samples at Belle, which was generated with run-dependent beam energy.
+Generic MC is the official MC samples at Belle, which was generated with run-dependent beam background.
 There are multiple ``streams`` of these samples, and each ``stream`` contains the same amount of events as present in the real Belle data.